david-dick/firefox-marionette/README.md

 ## pdf

-returns a [File::Temp](https://metacpan.org/pod/File::Temp) object containing a PDF encoded version of the current page for printing.

 accepts a optional hash as the first parameter with the following allowed keys;

 - landscape - Paper orientation.
 Boolean value.
 Defaults to false